-- Look carefully to see if the aeroplane is vertical before and after the turn.
+- Look carefully to see if the aeroplane is vertical all the way up to the turn.

-- Check that the wing trailing edges are parallel to the horizon when in the vertical - ie. no yaw or wing-low.
+- Check that the wing trailing edges are parallel to the horizon during the vertical line - ie. no yaw or wing-low.

-- Look for roll corrections after the turn has been completed.
+- Look for roll correction after the turn has been completed.

-- Check that the part-loops are all smooth and of constant radius.
+- Check that the entry and exit part-loops are all smooth and of constant radius.